input-output-hk/cardano-tutorials/node-setup/address.md

 ### Stake address
 5. Finnaly, we can create our stake address.
 This address __CAN'T__ receive payments but will receive the rewards from participating in the protocol.
-We will save this address in the file `addr.stake`
+We will save this address in the file `stake.addr`

 		cardano-cli shelley stake-address build \
 		--staking-verification-key-file stake.vkey \